alban-read/modula-2/README.md

 I found that modern openwatcom C version 2 does not work; earlier versions might work.

-The design of the XDS compilers separates the front end languages (oberon-2 and modula-2) from the backends
+The design of the XDS compilers separates the front end (oberon-2 and modula-2) from the backend code generator.

+A common front end; supports either modula-2 or oberon-2 depending on the language mode and configuration settings.

-Backends (included are x86 and ansi C) there were many backends available commercially (x86, m68k, SPARC, PowerPC and VAX); back in the day.
+Different Backends (included are x86 and ansi C) generate the compiled code.

+There were many backends available commercially (x86, m68k, SPARC, PowerPC and VAX); in the past.

-The XDS compilers are written in modula-2, oberon-2, C and x86 asm.
+The XDS compilers and runtimes are written in a mix modula-2, oberon-2, C and x86 asm.

 The versions of the source languages are modula-2 ISO10514 and oberon-2.

-modula-2 is an imperative procedural modular structured language in the pascal family; oberon is similar, smaller; even more minimal with simple object orientation extensions.
+modula-2 is an imperative procedural modular structured (safe) language in the pascal family; oberon is similar, smaller; even more minimal with simple object orientation extensions.

 The XDS compilers will compile a project that contains modules written in both languages.

 ----

-Excelsior kindly open sourced their famous modula-2 and oberon-2 XDS compilers.
+Excelsior recently (in 2019) open sourced their famous modula-2 and oberon-2 XDS compilers under the apache license.

 The XDS compilers have been available as binary packages free of charge for a number of years.

-These artefacts were picked up from
+Thes artefacts here were picked up from:-

 https://github.com/excelsior-oss/xds

 https://github.com/excelsior-oss/xds-ide

-And possibly earlier binary archives from the Excelsior site back in the day.
+And earlier binary archives from the Excelsior site back in the day.

 The components in here with source code are open sourced by Exelsior (see links above.)

-The components without source code include the older IDE were provided free of charge by Excelsior.
+The components without source code including the older IDE were provided free of charge by Excelsior.

-The 2.6 version of XDS comes included as the SDK with the release of the modern Java Eclipse based IDE.
+The 2.6 version of XDS comes included as the SDK with the release of the modern Java Eclipse based IDE; see above.

 The open source version of XDS compilers/debuggers/linkers/resource builder appear to be the 2.52 version.

-I think that modula-2 and oberon-2 are better languages than many that came before them; and better than many that came after them.

-Certainly they are simpler and more readable than many other computer languages.

 -------

+## History

+If you are interested in the history of computing in Europe.

-Excelsior went on from XDS to create the award winning Jet Java AOT compiler; which I have used a few times to compile Jars; earlier they created their own operating system for a Russian mini-computer system.
+Excelsior went on from modula-2 and oberon-2 to create the award winning Jet Java AOT compiler.

+Jet was a compiler from Java Bytecode to executable code; I used the standard edition a few times to package java apps.

+The same team create the Excelsior operating system for an early (1980s) Russian mini-computer system designed to run modula-2; similar in concept to the Swiss Lilith; but 32bit and using Russian hardware technology; rather than American.

 http://www.kronos.ru